 Her personal artifacts will include items like her Tehuana clothing, unique jewelry, hand painted prosthetics, and hand painted corsets she used.
 These items will be displayed along with related historical items and her works of art—photographs, paintings, drawings.

-Museum members can get resale tickets between November 26 and December 2, but tickets for the exhibition will open to the public on December 3.
+Tickets for the exhibition are already open to the public and available for purchase.
 Frida Kahlo: Appearances Can Be Deceiving will be open from February 8 through May 12.

 Place: Brooklyn Museum